The Top 5 Royal Tiara Rules You’ve Never Heard Of

 - As a journalist, her work has been featured in publications such as Editorialist, Carine Roitfeld’s CR Fashion Book, L’Officiel USA, Grazia USA, Coveteur, and more.

 Traditionally, tiaras are only worn by brides on their wedding day or by married women.
 This rule of thumb took hold in classical antiquity, when the jewel was seen as a crowning of love.
-Etiquette expert, Grant Harrold, once told the BBC, “For married ladies, it was a sign of status and would show you were taken and not looking for a husband.
+Etiquette expert, Grant Harrold, told the BBC, “For married ladies, it was a sign of status and would show you were taken and not looking for a husband.
 For the gentleman, it was a clear sign not to make advances toward the lady in question.”

 Royals like Kate Middleton, Meghan Markle, and Princess Eugenie wore tiaras for the first time on their wedding days.
 Some European royal families are given the green light to wear a headpiece beginning on their 18th birthday.

-3. How to Properly Wear a Tiara
+3. There’s a Proper Way to Wear a Tiara

 There’s a specific method behind the perfect placement of the headpiece.
 According to Tatler, the wearer is to place the thumb in the middle of the chin and the index finger right in between the eyebrows.
 Keeping the fingers’ measurement, they are to move the hand until the thumb is where the index was, between the brows.
 That is where the base of the tiara should sit – an inch and a half from your hairline at maximum.